thierrymoudiki/TabSurvey/README.md

 To run a single model on a single dataset call:

-``python train.py  --config config/covertype.yml --model_name BCNEstimator --optimize_hyperparameters``
+``python train.py  --config config/covertype.yml --model_name BCNEstimator --optimize_hyperparameters --n_trials 100``

 All parameters set in the config file, can be overwritten by command line arguments, for example: